 One puzzle remains.
 Why do individual investors willing incur such large net trading losses?
-We would expect uninformed investors to lose when trading with informed investors, but we would not expect them to incur transaction costs as high as those documented here.
+We would expect uninformed investors to lose when trading with informed investors, but we would not expect them to incur costs as high as those documented here.
 There are several reasons why uninformed investors might trade: liquidity requirements, rebalancing needs, hedging demands, entertainment, and the mistaken belief that they are informed, that is, overconfidence.
 Individual investors might need to trade to liquidate a portion of their portfolio or to invest savings, they might adjust the risk of their portfolios by rebalancing, or they might trade in order to hedge non-portfolio risks.
-It strikes us as unlikely that the liquidity, rebalancing, and hedging needs of Taiwanese investors account for annual turnover rates in excess of 300 percent annually.
-Why would liquidity, rebalancing, and hedging require more than four times as much trading in Taiwan as in the US?
-Furthermore, liquidity, rebalancing, and hedging cannot explain the popularity of day trading in Taiwan.
+Turnover in Taiwan is about 300 percent annually and two to three times that observed in the U.S in recent years.
+It strikes us as unlikely that the liquidity, rebalancing, and hedging needs of Taiwanese investors are two to three times those of current U.S investors.
+From 1940 through 1970, annual turnover on the NYSE was a mere 16 percent.
+It is similarly implausible that the liquidity, rebalancing, and hedging needs of contemporary U.S. investors are six times that of U.S. investors during the mid-twentieth century.
+Undoubtedly, a great deal of current trading in Taiwan and the U.S. is speculative.